 2550mWh x 0.9 / (365 x 5) = 1.26mWh per day

 Next, characterize the environment where the device is going to be installed and how much power is available.
 Assuming the device is placed on a window, 1000 lux for 5 hours per day is a modest estimate.
 At this level, PowerFilm indoor solar can generate 0.032mW/cm^2.
 Now we can determine how much solar is needed to power the device.

 1.26mWh / 5h / (0.032 mW/cm^2) x 1.2 = 9.45cm^2 indoor solar panel

-In an indoor environment, this system will be subject to very little degradation and will provide maintenance and hassle free operation nearly indefinitely.
+In an indoor environment, this system will be subject to minimal degradation and will provide maintenance and hassle-free operation nearly indefinitely.

 Solar harvesting opens up opportunities in the consumer IoT space that would otherwise be held back by the inconveniences of batteries.

-PowerFilm is a leader in custom solar solution both outdoors and indoors and can work with you to find the best solutions for your needs.
+PowerFilm is a leader in custom solar solutions, both outdoors and indoors, and can work with you to find the best solutions for your needs.

 Categories: Internet of Things